sa6mwa/audiobook-chapter-splitter/README.md

 // GetMeta uses ffprobe to retrieve the chapter and format metadata
 // from inputFile (intended to be an m4b, but if ffmpeg/ffprobe
 // supports other formats with compatible output, the function should
-// work the same).
-Return a GetMetaOutput structure or error on
+// work the same). activationBytes is intended for .aax input files
+// (m4b encoded audiobooks from Audible).
+Returns a GetMetaOutput
-// failure.
+// structure or error on failure.
-GetMeta(inputFile string) (*GetMetaOutput, error)
+GetMeta(inputFile string, activationBytes ...string) (*GetMetaOutput, error)

 // Encode encodes inputFile (m4b or similar if supported) into one mp3
 // per chapter in meta.Chapters using lame(1).
 If title is non-empty
 // it will be used as the MP3 album tag and prefix of the output
 // file.
 If title is empty, meta.Format.Tags.Title will be used as MP3
+// album and filename prefix. withChapterNumber will append a four
+// character long chapter number after the title. activationBytes is
+// intended for Audible .aax audiobooks and will append
-// album and filename prefix.
-Will loop over all chapters and return
+// -activation_bytes to the ffmpeg command.
+Will loop over all
-// an error immediately if something fails.
+// chapters and return an error immediately if something fails.
-Encode(inputFile, outputDir, title string, meta *GetMetaOutput) error
+Encode(inputFile, outputDir, title string, withChapterNumber bool, meta *GetMetaOutput, activationBytes ...string) error
 ```